A Guide to Scoring Figure Skating at the Olympics

 Finally, there's an official referee, who oversees everything, to make sure there are no shenanigans afoot.

 Racking up the points

-To use the recent men's event as illustration of the IJS scoring, Japan's Yuzuru Hanyu won the gold medal in the men's event in Sochi last week, despite two falls and some major bobbles.
+To use the men's event from Sochi as illustration of the IJS scoring, Japan's Yuzuru Hanyu won the gold medal despite two falls and some major bobbles.
+(He won gold again in PyeongChang.)
 But Hanyu really knew how to work the system, throwing enough high-scoring elements into his program, and doing (most) of them with style.
 One could almost hear the cha-chinging of points in the bank as he completed each element, like Super Mario collects coins on his way to save the princess.

 The judging panel then looked at it, saw that he fell, and gave him the lowest score for execution: -3.
 (All judges give individual scores, but the top and bottom scores are thrown out and the rest are averaged.)
 Add them together and Hanyu now has a total of 7.5 points.
 His next technical element was a quadruple toe loop, which he landed.
 Again, the technical panel determined that it was indeed a quad toe, so he got a base score of 10.3 points.
 The judging panel then awarded him 2.14 points for execution (it was a great jump), so he got 12.44 total for the quad toe.
 Add that to the quad salchow attempt, and the points racked up fast.

 Just for comparison's sake, let's look at the first two elements of Canadian silver medalist Patrick Chan's freeskate.